Is there a “Buddha” in former President Bill Clinton? And can there be a Buddha in all of us?

 “On behalf of the people of the United States, I extend sincere condolences to the people of North Korea on the death of President Kim Il Sung.
 We appreciate his leadership in resuming the talks between our governments.
 We hope they will continue as appropriate.” ~ President Clinton’s Letter from July 1994

-The letter sent to Kim Jong-Il, which probably cost less than a dollar and a short time to write, had saved two women from horrific and unimaginable conditions.
+The letter sent to Kim Jong-Il, which probably cost less than a dollar and a brief time to write, had saved two women from horrific and unimaginable conditions.
 It was Clinton’s unending efforts to promote international diplomacy, often in the simplest ways, which continues to lead his reputable perception in the world today.
-In our personal lives we might call this “being the bigger person” when someone doesn’t like you by still being nice to them, in international politics it’s called being a leader.
+In our personal lives, we might call this “being the bigger person” when someone doesn’t like you by still being nice to them, in international politics, it’s called being a leader.